You have the right to:

 - Be treated with respect and in a dignified way.

-- Get written information from your Insurer in English and Spanish and translated into any other language.
+- Get written information from Triple-S Salud in English and Spanish and translated into any other language.
 You also have the right to get written information in an alternative format.
-Afterwards, you have the right to get all future written information in that same format or language, unless you tell your Insurer otherwise.
+Afterwards, you have the right to get all future written information in that same format or language, unless you tell Triple-S Salud otherwise.

-- Get information about your Insurer, health care facilities, health care professionals, health services covered, and how to access services.
+- Get information about Triple-S Salud, health care facilities, health care professionals, health services covered, and how to access services.

 - Choose a Primary Medical Group, your PCP, and other doctors and providers within your Preferred Provider Network.

-- Choose a dentist and a pharmacy among your Insurer’s network.
+- Choose a dentist and a pharmacy among Triple-S Salud network.

 - Contact your doctors when you want to and in private.